IBM/integrity-shield/integrity-shield-server/README.md

 # Deploy the ManifestIntegrityConstraint
 $ kubectl create -f ../gatekeeper-constraint/example/constraint-configmap.yaml
 ```
 In this example, we use the following constraint.
-This constraint enforces to protect sample-cm configmap in sample-ns.
+This constraint enforces the protection to sample-cm configmap in sample-ns.
 ```

 apiVersion: constraints.gatekeeper.sh/v1beta1